zink-lang/blog/posts/2025-04-04-debugging-the-depths.md

 ## Debugging: Chasing the Stack Ghost

-Debugging a compiler bug is like stalking a ghost—you need tools to make it visible.
-The `RUST_LOG=trace` logs were my lantern, lighting up the stack’s dance.

-In an attempt to trace this issue, i added debug prints at some points in the test and the process of doing this i noticed a bug in `_update`'s logic:
+In an attempt to trace this issue, I added debug prints at some points in the test and the process of doing this I noticed a bug in `_update`'s logic:
 ```rust
 if to.eq(Address::empty()) {
     TotalSupply::set(TotalSupply::get().sub(value));